Creamy Spaghetti alla Carbonara is a classic Italian pasta dish that is beautifully simplistic and savory.

 Instructions

-- Taste and add a pinch of salt and any additional fresh ground pepper to taste (I added about 1/8 Teaspoon to mine and it was perfect, but it might depend upon how salty your pancetta is or your bacon if that is what you are using).
+- Adjust: Taste and add a pinch of salt and any additional fresh ground pepper to taste (I added about ⅛ teaspoon to mine and it was perfect, but it might depend upon how salty your pancetta is).

-- Garnish with additional chunks or freshly grated cheese and parsley, if desired.
+- Serve: Garnish with additional chunks or freshly grated cheese and fresh parsley, if desired.

-- *consume uncooked or undercooked eggs at your own discretion.
+- Note: consuming uncooked or undercooked eggs should be done at your own discretion.

 Amaryllis @ The Tasty Other says